What is a Light Chemical Peel?

 This alpha-hydroxy acid is naturally found in honey and apples, and can have excellent anti-aging benefits.
 This treatment can stimulate your body’s production of collagen, elastin, and glycoproteins, reducing the appearance of aging signs and blemishes or pigment.
 We recommend a series of four peels spaced at three weeks apart, and patients usually experience little flaking between treatments.

 A beta-hydroxy acid derived from willow tree bark, this treatment can be a highly-effective treatment for acne-prone skin.
 Most patients achieve reduced oil production and anti-acne benefits, including anti-inflammatory, antibacterial, and antifungal effects.
-We recommend this treatment as an effective part of your anti-acne at-home care, with a series of four peels spaced at ten days apart.
+We recommend this treatment as an effective part of your anti-acne at-home care, with a series of four peels spaced 10 days apart.
 This treatment produces little to no flaking.

 Recovery & Results

-Light chemical peels usually require little downtime and can be an effective deep-treatment as part of your skincare regimen.
+Light chemical peels usually require little downtime and can be an effective treatment as part of your skincare regimen.
 As with most skin treatments, it’s important to avoid sun exposure after treatment and check with our skincare specialists before using skincare products.
 You may experience some mild redness that looks like sunburn, but this usually subsides quickly.

 Schedule a Consultation